 All ESI Registration actions are now performed online on the Employees’ State Insurance Corporation (ESIC) portals.
 The steps include the following:

-3. Filling up Employer Information – You log in to the portal with your username and password.
-You fill out the employer’s registration form, and you need to provide his name and address of establishment, the nature of business or activity, the Employer’s PAN, bank account details, and also the number and salary of employees.
+- Filling up Employer Information – You log in to the portal with your username and password.
+You fill out the employer’s registration form, and you need to provide the employer’s name and address of establishment, the nature of business or activity, the Employer’s PAN, bank account details, and also the number and salary of employees.

-4. Uploading required documents – Prepare all documents to be uploaded, such as the employer/firm PAN card.
+- Uploading required documents – Prepare all documents to be uploaded, such as the employer/firm PAN card.
 Provide proof of establishment under the Companies Act/ Shops and Establishment Act/ Factory Act.
-The business address will be verified on a utility bill or lease agreement, along with a list of employees and salary information.
+The business address will be verified using a utility bill or lease agreement, along with a list of employees and their corresponding salary information.

-5. Contribution – After completing the registration process, the employer has a liability to deposit 3.25 percent of each employee’s salary into the ESI fund.
+- Contribution – After completing the registration process, the employer is liable to deposit 3.25 percent of each employee’s salary into the ESI fund.
 0.75 percent will be deducted from the salary contributed by the employee.

-6. Get Employer Code – At this stage, the ESIC system will assign a unique 17-digit identification number to the employer called the Employer Code Number anytime after the successful submission and approval.
-This code will be used for further all transactions with the ESIC.
+- Get Employer Code – At this stage, the ESIC system will assign a unique 17-digit identification number to the employer called the Employer Code Number anytime after the successful submission and approval.
+This code will be used for all further transactions with the ESIC.

 4. Employee Insurance Number Issues

-Enrolment of all eligible employees in ESI, in actuality, will be the responsibility of the employer, and each employee shall have its own unique number under the ESI called a Pehchan card, acting as an identity card for reaping all medical and other advantages.
+Enrolment of all eligible employees in ESI will, in actuality, be the responsibility of the employer.
+Each employee shall have a unique number under the ESI, referred to as a Pehchan card, which serves as an identity card for accessing all medical and other benefits.

-Once registered, the employers are liable to fulfil obligations like submitting ESI contribution returns within time, maintaining accurate records of employees’ remuneration and contributions, and prominently displaying the certificate of ESI registration at the workplace.
+Once registered, employers are liable to fulfill obligations such as submitting ESI contribution returns on time, maintaining accurate records of employees’ remuneration and contributions, and prominently displaying the ESI registration certificate at the workplace.

-As a part of necessary law, the ESIC registration process is crucial in ensuring that workers benefit from the various aspects of social security benefits as provided by ESIC.
-It highlights the responsibility of the employer to build up the health and economic well-being of the employed persons.
+As a part of the necessary law, the ESIC registration process is crucial in ensuring that workers benefit from the various aspects of social security benefits as provided by ESIC.
+It highlights the employer’s responsibility to promote the health and economic well-being of employed persons.

 Registration of EPF and its Applicability

-Employees’ Provident Funds and Miscellaneous Provisions Act, 1952 provides the framework under which the Employees’ Provident Fund works as a retirement and savings program of the government.
-Employees’ Provident Fund Organisation is an organisation managing this fund solely to provide employees with financial security in their hard times and post-retirement.
-Though law made mandatory registration of some employers in EPFO, others may register themselves under specific circumstances.
-In addition, all the step-by-step processes regarding EPF registration procedure are also included here.
-Documents to be collected before initiation of registration process:
+The Employees’ Provident Funds and Miscellaneous Provisions Act, 1952, provides the framework under which the Employees’ Provident Fund operates as a retirement and savings program of the government.
+The Employees’ Provident Fund Organisation is an organisation that manages this fund solely to provide employees with financial security during hard times and in their post-retirement years.
+Although the law requires registration for some employers with EPFO, others may register themselves under specific circumstances.
+In addition, all the step-by-step processes regarding the EPF registration procedure are also included here.
+Documents to be collected before initiation of the registration process:

 (i) Company Detail: PAN Card of the Company.